collardeau/react-with-state-props/README.md

 import React from "react";
 import { Store } from "react-senna";

-// describe the state you want in a `seeds` array, for example: const seeds = [
+// describe the state you want in a `seeds` array, as in a counter example: const seeds = [
   {
     name: "counter",